RypoFalem/BeaconBonus/README.md

 # BeaconBonus
-Use lightblock under beacons to cancel mob spawns in a standard beacon range.
+Use light blocks under beacons to cancel mob spawns in a standard beacon range.